tronprotocol/tips/tip-XXXX.md

 . or unexpected incidents that prevent access to the primary account key.

+# Rationale

+Designing a native inheritance mechanism at the protocol level, rather than relying on smart contracts or off-chain solutions, is the result of a deliberate trade-off analysis between security, usability, decentralization, and prevention of irreversible asset loss.

+## 1. Why Protocol-Level Instead of Smart Contracts?

+Smart contract–based inheritance solutions suffer from fundamental limitations:

+.
+Vulnerability to bugs and upgrades:
+Smart contracts can be hacked, and malicious upgrades can bypass inheritance logic.

+· Gas dependency: Activation requires the beneficiary to pay gas – which may be impossible if the beneficiary lacks sufficient TRX.

+· No native permission integration:
+Smart contracts cannot distinguish between true Owner Key inactivity versus simple non-use of a specific contract.

+· Incomplete access to consensus truth: Smart contracts intentionally do not have access to the full, consensus-verifiable history of Owner Key activity (votes, freezes, permission updates, governance actions).
+This is a deliberate VM security property, not an implementation flaw.

+By implementing inheritance natively in the TRON protocol, all accounts automatically possess the potential for inheritance, and activation carries zero additional gas overhead.

+## 2. Why Not Key Sharing or Multi-Signature?

+· Sharing Seed Phrase: Irreversibly compromises security.
+A trusted party could access assets at any time without delay.

+· Multi-signature: This is a mechanism for simultaneous trust distribution, not time-based recovery.
+The owner must permanently grant signing power to other parties from day one, which means loss of exclusive control.

+The proposed model ensures that during the owner's active lifetime, the Inheritance Key provides zero access, preserving full unilateral control.

+## 3. Rationale for the Time-Based Delay Model

+The delay period (minimum 1 month, maximum 20 years) serves two critical security functions:

+.
+Detection window: If the Inheritance Key Seed Phrase is compromised, the delay gives the owner time to react before any theft can occur.

+.
+Proof of true inactivity: Short delays risk premature activation during travel or temporary disengagement, causing false inheritance events.
+The 1-month minimum balances practical usability (beneficiaries do not wait indefinitely) with security (no immediate post-loss exploitation).

+## 4. Delayed Security Layer Against Inheritance Key Seed Exposure

+Even if the Inheritance Key Seed Phrase is exposed, no operational access is possible before the inactivity delay expires.
+This is a native protocol-level security layer not implemented in any other blockchain.

+## 5. Why No Smart Contract Involvement in the Permission Model?

+Restricting the Inheritance Key from modifying Owner permissions or account structure is a deliberate design choice to preserve Owner Sovereignty.
+Even after the Inheritance Key becomes active:

+· The owner retains full ability to disable inheritance.
+· The owner can reclaim exclusive control at any time.

+This prevents a "hostile inheritance" scenario where a beneficiary could lock out a returning owner.

+## 6. Comparison with Other Blockchains

+No major Layer 1 blockchain (Bitcoin, Ethereum, Solana, BNB Chain, or TRON itself) currently implements a native, protocol-level, time-delayed inheritance mechanism with independent key material.
+Existing approaches are either centralized, legal wills (unenforceable on-chain), or vulnerable to smart contract hacks.

+This TIP positions TRON as a first mover in solving the permanent asset loss problem without compromising self-custody.

+## 7. Why the Inheritance Key Seed Must Be Independent from the Owner Key

+If the Inheritance Key were derived from the Owner Key, compromising the Owner Key would simultaneously compromise inheritance security.
+By maintaining fully independent seed phrases:

+· No mathematical relationship exists between the two keys.

+· The owner can rotate or replace the Inheritance Key without changing the Owner Key.

+· Even if the Inheritance Key is leaked, the owner's day-to-day assets remain safe during the delay period.

+## 8. Protocol Necessity (Response to "Why Must This Be at Protocol Layer")

+The necessity lies in this reality: "The last valid activity of the Owner Key is a consensus fact, not a reliable application-level signal."
+No smart contract can deterministically and safely verify:

+· Whether the Owner Key has truly been inactive

+· Whether activity occurred outside the contract (vote, freeze, permission update)

+· Whether a transaction was actually signed by the Owner Key or by another Active Permission

+Smart contracts intentionally lack access to this level of information – this is a VM security feature, not a flaw.
+Consequently, any smart contract–based solution will inevitably suffer from either:

+· False positives (incorrect activation),

+· False negatives (failure to activate when needed),

+· Or reliance on off-chain assumptions.

+Therefore, this capability sits exactly at the boundary of what the protocol must define – neither above nor below.

+## 9. Protocol Maintenance Cost and Complexity

+This proposal:

+· Introduces no new signature paths

+· Grants no new power to any key

+· Adds only a conditional check inside existing signature validation

+· Is fully optional and disabled by default

+Its maintenance and complexity profile remains at the level of existing permission primitives (Owner/Active, multi-signature), not at the level of behavioral policy systems.

+## 10. Handling Edge Cases: Owner Returns After Activation

+The specification explicitly allows the owner to:

+· Disable the Inheritance Key

+· Reconfigure the delay period

+· Replace the Inheritance Key entirely

+No irreversible state is created – even after activation.

+## 11. Rationale for Updating last_owner_activity_timestamp Only on Owner-Signed State-Changing Transactions

+Updating the timestamp on any transaction (including receiving assets) would cause trivial activities to reset the inheritance timer indefinitely, defeating the purpose of inheritance.
+Only actions that require the owner's explicit cryptographic signature and alter on-chain state represent meaningful "proof of life" from the owner's key.
+Receiving assets is a passive event and does not demonstrate owner awareness or intent.

 # Motivation

 In current blockchain architectures, ownership and access to assets are entirely dependent on possession of a private key or Seed Phrase.